DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Ah... damn, isn't it more than enough already?
 I got carsick from all this shaking, and want to return already"

 Ashlan, who already wrote down "Nothing out of order" in report and lazily laid in passenger seat.
-Kay, on other hand, shows no sign of lowering his binoculars.
+Kai, on other hand, shows no sign of lowering his binoculars.

 "300 seconds"